Dentures in Salt Lake City

 Following an exam, impressions or molds are made.
 A second appointment is sometimes necessary to take a second impression or mold with a custom-fabricated tray (the thing that holds the impression material).

 Following an accurate impression, an appointment is made to record the bite, choose the color or shade of the teeth, and discuss the tooth shape and position.
-Looking at photographs together with the dentist can help in restoring your smile to a time when you were proud of your smile.
+Looking at photographs together with your Salt Lake City dentist can help in restoring your smile to a time when you were proud of your smile.

-We have software on an iPad that we use to help you choose the shape of your teeth.
+We have software on an iPad……This text is linked to the website that discusses the technology we use to preview your dentures.
+It opens in a new window…… that we use to help you choose the shape of your teeth.
 We also take photographs at this stage, which helps us communicate your specifications with our partner lab.

 You’ve probably seen dentures that look bad.
 Usually, it’s because the teeth look too long, or they don’t show.
 This happens because the lab doesn’t have the benefit of seeing how the denture will appear in the person’s face.
 Photographs help solve this.